Cotya/magento-composer-installer/README.md

 enable [composer](https://github.com/composer/composer) to install Magento modules, and automatically integrate them into a Magento installation.

 We strongly recommend you to also read the general composer documentations on [getcomposer.org](http://getcomposer.org)

+Also you should see [Using composer correctly (confoo) by Igor Wiedler](https://speakerdeck.com/igorw/using-composer-correctly-confoo)

 ## Project Details